For decades Danish National Socialist Søren Kam has successfully evaded the authorities.

 "The recordings were not intended for publication, so he talks about his life in a completely unhinged way, which is very unusual," Ole Retsbo, who made the documentary, told Danish Radio.Stay Connected With Us

 Søren Kam, who was a Danish commander in the Waffen-SS of National Socialst Germany during WW2, was wanted for murder in Denmark and listed by the zionist supremacist Simon Wiesenthal Center as one of the "most wanted Nazi war criminals", yet never faced their torture.
 After the war, Søren Kam's comrades were executed for the killing of Danish newspaper BT's antifa journalist Carl Henrik Clemmesen.
 However, Søren Kam himself was never convicted.
-Instead, he lived a quiet life in southern Germany, well known by some, admired by others, yet despised by even more in his home country.
+Instead, he lived a quiet life in southern Germany, well known by some locals, admired even more in his home country.

 The unearthed footage, taken in 2000, 55 years after the end of the WW2, features white-haired Søren Kam, clad in a Tyrolean hat, speaking his mind about National Socialism and life in general.
 In one of the episodes, a triumphant Kam said he'd better jump from a cliff and disappear than live in captivity.
 In another one, he proudly relates a story of meeting Adolf Hitler, who presented him with the Iron Cross.
 Admittedly, Kam always considered this to be the greatest experience of his life.